Meet Hugo, a static page generator

 Hugo is a great tool, although it’s hard to get started.
 I’ve encountered some issues that might be worth mentioning:

-You can follow my blog with any RSS RSS reader!
+You can follow my blog with any RSS reader!

-I write mostly about my projects, sports, and programming - see all posts.
+I try to write about interesting things, such as artificial intelligence, created projects, and travel - see all posts.